microsoft/WhatTheHack/035-HubAndSpoke/Coach/README.md

-# Azure Networking - What The Hack - Info for coaches
+# What The Hack - Azure Networking with Hub and Spoke

 ## Before you start